 David Maphisa was the former on-site manager at Ingula, and was succeeded by Robin Colyn in 2014.
 David grew up as a herd boy in Lesotho, and has a MSc degree from the University of Cape Town on the biology of Rudd’s Lark (Heteromirafra ruddi) and Botha’s Lark (Spizocorys fringillaris).
 He has been monitoring changes in the bird community at Ingula since construction commenced eight years ago.
 In December 2015 he was awarded his PhD in Statistical Science from the University of Cape Town, with a main focus on the development of an adaptive management tool for high-altitude grasslands in South Africa.
 He was supervised by Dr Res Altwegg (Specialist Scientist, SANBI, and a statistics expert), Prof. Les Underhill (Statistician, Animal Demography Unit, University of Cape Town) and Dr Hanneline Smit-Robinson (BirdLife South Africa).

-Sakhile Wiseman Mthalane has assisted the BirdLife South Africa Ingula Project Manager since 2011.
+Sakhile Wiseman Mthalane has assisted the BirdLife South Africa Ingula Project Manager since 2011, with formal appointment by BirdLife South Africa in 2018.
 Sakhile has been trained by David Maphisa in bird identification.
-He has been working with the Ingula conservation team on site, assisting with avifaunal monitoring, fencing patrols and atlasing species on the lower and upper sites.
+He has been working with the Ingula conservation team on site, assisting with avifaunal monitoring, fencing patrols and atlassing species on the lower and upper sites.
 He has also taken up the role as a bird guide for groups visiting Ingula.
 His contribution is invaluable, and he has added significant value to the programme.
 With his assistance the poaching problem is kept under control, and he keeps the birding records up to date.

 The Ingula Nature Reserve